-With its headquarters in Riyadh, the Ministry of Tourism KSA has undergone a transformation designed with “Wanderlust” as the overarching concept.
+With its headquarters in Riyadh, the Saudi Arabia Ministry of Tourism has undergone a transformation designed with “Wanderlust” as the overarching concept.
 Created by AAID, the interior design draws inspiration from the 13 regions of Saudi Arabia and celebrates its rich landscapes, heritage and cultural habitats.

 Our lighting solution enhances the modern interiors and supports the agile working environment present throughout.
 The focus of the team was to highlight the textured materiality and applaud the vibrant colours within each of the three buildings that make up the ministry.

 Creating a sense of motion and playing on the theme of travel, each of the building’s corridors are tunnels of light, transporting users from one space to another.
 Lines of light form an arch that hugs the borders of the corridor – subtly integrated into the outer edges of the columns, the linear illumination is equidistant and immersive.

 Welcoming VIPs into the building is a feature ceiling inspired by a desert rose found in Saudi Arabia’s Eastern Provinces.
 Integrated linear light sits concealed between the layered formation – glowing with warm illumination the installation delivers a moment of splendour.

 The reception of the VIP area is another subtly illuminated nod to the country’s sand swept landscape – a backdrop representing Mada’in Saleh the rock-carved monuments found in the vast desert.
 The carved wall holds light that emanates from each ‘monument’ gently illuminating every edge.

 Another region represented is the stepped Faifa Mountains of Jazan and the rich greenery of Al Baha.
 An open atrium showcasing biophilic design is basked in natural light as cascading greenery and step features are supplemented with integrated linear lines of light that guide users through the space.